SleekView for WP Activity Log: occurrences & meta as tables

 Site admins

 Investigate user reports without learning the WSAL data model.
+Filter by user and date, scan the metadata fields, and respond with a precise answer in minutes.

 Questions